 - Cradle Series: Lindon soon learns that no one in the Sacred Valley has any idea what they're doing.
 Practically everything they do to advance their sacred arts is horrendously wrong, hamstringing their own development to the point that no one in the Valley has reached Gold-stage in centuries, which the outside world considers the first stage of real sacred artists.
 Their cruelty towards Lindon ends up working in his favor, as they refused to teach him all these things that would have seriously crippled him.

 - Harry Potter and the Chamber of Secrets: A famous wizard, Gilderoy Lockhart, is hired by Hogwarts School to teach the students Defense Against the Dark Arts.
 However, when he begins teaching, it quickly becomes apparent that he's rather incompetent, while passing his failures off as "accidents".
 That he's revealed to have stolen anonymous witches and wizards' feats in order to become famous doesn't help.
-This was actually invoked by the headmaster, Dumbledore: when questioned by staff about why he was hiring so incompetent a teacher, he said there were many things Lockhart could teach the students; how not to act, for instance.

 - Big Time Rush: In "Big Time School of Rocque", Gustavo creates a school in the studio for the band to go to instead of the Palm Woods school like everyone else.
 Every teacher he hires for the boys end up flawed, such as a temperamental and nervous man who quit to be come a "Man Band" in Germany, and WWE wrestler Chris "The Masterpiece" Masters, who made them spend their time exercising through desk lifts.